“an imaginative and unique curriculum”

 • cultivate and preserve the child’s innate sense of wonder and love of learning

-• offer a low-tech environment in the early years to promote the development of the finer senses and motor skills, connections in real time to people and places while gradually teaching digital skills and online safety as they progress
+• offer a low-tech environment to promote the development of the finer senses and motor skills, connections in real time to people and places

 • to provide an intimate, unhurried environment, where children can learn at a pace in keeping with their developmental needs